gavalian/artin/projects/classifier/README.md

 (cluster) positions in each of the 6 super-layers to form a track candidate and return the probability of it being a good track.

+Paper publication of this work is available [here](https://arxiv.org/abs/2008.12860).

 # Requirements
 * Anaconda (tested with Python 3.7)